core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'container' and other nodes from the data tree {#container}

-Instances of containers, lists, notification contents, rpc inputs, rpc outputs, action inputs and action outputs schema nodes MUST be encoded using a CBOR map data item (major type 5).
+Instances of containers, lists, notification contents, RPC inputs, RPC outputs, action inputs, and action outputs schema nodes MUST be encoded using a CBOR map data item (major type 5).
 A map is comprised of pairs of data items, with each data item consisting of a key and a value.
 Each key within the CBOR map is set to a schema node identifier, each value is set to the value of this schema node instance according to the instance datatype.

 This specification supports two types of CBOR keys; SID as defined in {{sid}} and names as defined in {{name}}.